chiehchu/nova/README.rst

 OpenStack Nova README
 =====================
-This is modified for the integration purpose of NDP media corp PaaS management system.
+This is modified for the integration purpose of PaaS management system.

 Install procedure
 =================